Ellenstarbuck/story/README.md

   }
 ```

+**<h1>Wins and Key Learning</h1>**

+Having learnt Python and Django the week before I was pleased with what I achieved.
+I am proud of the added functions, such as the random story generator as well as being able to use the backend to stop users adding in lines when they are not allowed.
+That was a difficult process, which taught me a lot about getting information from the backend using Django and manipulating it.
+I had some models I had to discard due to time constraints, so my key learning was having simple ideas for functionality - planning for less, and then adding in 'nice to have' features if time allows.

 **<h1>Future Improvements</h1>**

 In the future, I want to build automated tests as I've only tested the app manually through Insomia and the browser.